allejok96/jw-scripts/README.md

 ## Get started

-*For Windows 10 instructions, click [here](https://github.com/allejok96/jw-scripts/wiki/Installation#installation-on-windows-10).*
+*For other installations methods, click [here](https://github.com/allejok96/jw-scripts/wiki/Installation).*

 Fisrt make sure to install `python-setuptools` or `python3-setuptools` depending on your distro.